MMV-Lab/im2im-paper/manuscript.md

 *Bottleneck: Not enough consideration for specific challenges in microscopy images in general DL toolboxes*

-The original idea of a general toolbox actually stemmed from the OpenMMLab project (<https://openmmlab.com/>), which provides generic codebases for a wide range of computer vision research topics.
+The original idea of a general toolbox actually stemmed from the OpenMMLab project [@openmmlab], which provides generic codebases for a wide range of computer vision research topics.
 For instance, *MMSegmentation* [@MMSegmentation] is an open source toolbox for semantic segmentation, supporting unified benchmarking and state-of-the-art models ready to use out-of-box.
 It has become one of most widely used codebase for research in semantic segmentation (2.3K forks and 6.5K stars on GitHub as of September 29, 2023).
 This inspires us to develop *MMV_Im2Im* to facilitate research in image-to-image transformation with a special focus on biomedical applications.

 First of all, different from general computer vision datasets, such as ImageNet [@doi:10.1109/CVPR.2009.5206848], where the images are usually small 2D RGB images (e.g., 3 x 256 x 256 pixels), biomedical applications usually involves large-scale high dimensional data (e.g., 500 images of 4 x 128 x 2048 x 2048 voxels).
 To deal with this issue, we employ the PersistentDataset in MONAI [@doi:10.5281/zenodo.4323059] with partial loading and sampling support, as well as delayed image reading powered by aicsimageio [@aicsimageio] as default (configurable if another dataloader is preferred).
 As a result, in our stress test, training a 3D nuclei instance segmentation model with more than 125,000 3D images can be conducted efficiently in a day, even with limited resources.